asun975/ai-powered-smishing/README.md

 - Model bias due to limited or outdated dataset for mobile smishing and URL detection
 - False positive/negatives and LLM hallucination
 - Mobile resource contraints like battery, storage, and CPU/GPU memory
-- Android limitations for non-default apps to delete or block messages.
+- Android limitations on non-default apps ability to delete and block messages.

 ## Acknowledgements
 ### Dataset